aws-samples/aws-neptune-mortgage-backed-security-data-model/README.md

 To avoid incurring ongoing charges, clean up the infrastructure by executing the following :

 ```
-cdk destroy —all —require-approval never
+cdk destroy -—all -—require-approval never
 ```